decameronn/solar-system-theme/README.md

 We aim to release one sub-theme, once every two-weeks.
 Please note: The theme collection will be updated and you will have to reload VS Code before chosing the newest theme.

-1. First Planet released: Jupiter.
+1. First Planet released:
+    - Jupiter
+    - Jupiter Italic
 2. In Work - Saturn
 3. In Work - Venus
 4. TBU